 With Martin a member of the Toronto Maple Leafs after he signed with them during the summer of 2016, Islanders general manager Lou Lamoriello made one of his first big moves by reuniting Martin with the Islanders on July 3, 2018.
 Lamoriello sent Eamon McAdam to the Maple Leafs in a one-for-one swap.

-McAdam was a 2013 third-round pick of New York and only played a total of 36 games in the AHL with the Bridgeport Sound Tigers.
+McAdam was an Islanders’ 2013 third-round pick and only played a total of 36 games in the American Hockey League (AHL) with the Bridgeport Sound Tigers.
 He mainly alternated between the ECHL and the AHL.
-Since the trade, he was signed by the New Jersey Devils on August 22, 2019, but has yet to make his NHL debut.
-He struggled in the ECHL with the Adirondack Thunder this past season with a goals-against average of 3.25 and a save percentage less than .900.
+Since the trade, he was signed by the New Jersey Devils on Aug.
+22, 2019, but has yet to make his NHL debut.
+He struggled in the ECHL with the Adirondack Thunder in 2020-21 with a goals-against average (GAA) of 3.25 and a save percentage (SV%) less than .900.
 Moreover, in eight starts in the 2021-22 season with the Jacksonville Icemen, he had a .915 SV% and a 2.53 GAA, and at 27-years old, it looks unlikely he will make it to the NHL.

 For Martin, after playing in 82 games in 2016-17, he only skated in 50 games the following season for Toronto and was a healthy scratch in the 2018 Playoffs the year prior to being traded away.